earnestpointers/stat133-hws-fall17/hw01/hw01-bryant-luong.md

 Observations of scatterplot:

-1. The cluster of points in the bottom left corner of the scatterplot means most players score below 500 points in a season and have a salary below $5 million.
+1. The cluster of points in the bottom left corner of the scatterplot means most players scored below 500 points last season and had a salary below $5 million.

 2. There are 3 players who scored around 2,000 points last season but had salaries close to $5 million and 3 players who scored between 1,600 and 1,900 points and had salaries close to $2.5 million.